 Who's Who Pwy ydw Pwy

-Miss O'Mahony is the Deputy Head.
+Miss O'Mahony is the Acting Headteacher.
 She leads the Humanities Area of Learning & Experience (AoLE).
 She is a fantastic singer and very creative!
 Miss O'Mahony is a qualified Trauma Informed Schools Practitioner and leads a number of wellbeing initiatives across the school.
 The children especially love our new wellbeing dog, Lexi!

-Mr Evans teaches our oldest pupils.
+Mr Evans is the Acting Assistant Headteacher and currently teaches our Year 4 pupils.
 He leads the Science & Technology AoLE.
 He loves coding and languages.
 Mr Evans is our senior teacher with specific responsibility for Curriculum Design and Professional Learning.

 Miss Allman teaches our youngest children.
 She enjoys arts and crafts and loves to create new things.
-She leads the Expressive Arts AoLE and ensures that all children have opportunities to learn instruments.
-Together with Miss Hurley, she runs the school Heddlu Bach (Mini Police).
+She leads the Expressive Arts AoLE, ensures that all children have opportunities to learn instruments and runs the school Heddlu Bach (Mini Police).

 Miss Tapper is our HLTA.
 She leads the Health & Wellbeing Team and runs our dance club.
 Miss Tapper also manages our tracking systems to ensure children make progress in reading and writing.